List of Olympic medalists in alpine skiing: Summary

 At the 1956 Games, Austrian Toni Sailer became the first to win gold in all of the available events; the feat was later repeated by France's Jean-Claude Killy in 1968.
 Sailer, age 20 in 1956, remains the youngest male gold medalist and was the youngest male medalist until 2014, when Henrik Kristoffersen of Norway took bronze in the slalom at age 19.
+Sailer (1956), Killy (1968), Janica Kostelić (2002), and Franjo von Allmen (2026) are the only athletes winning three golds at the same Olympics.

 Austrians have won a combined 121 medals, including 37 golds, more than any other nation.
 At least one Austrian has won a medal every year, except in 1936, in which Austrian men did not compete.
 A total of 154 gold medals, 155 silver medals and 152 bronze medals have been awarded since 1936 and have been won by alpine racers from 25 National Olympic Committees (NOC).

 Men

 The numbers in brackets denotes alpine skiers who won gold medals in corresponding disciplines for more than one time.
 Bold numbers denotes record number of victories in certain disciplines.